siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 This is the physical reason the loaded branch cannot simply keep the original advance rate.

-In the laboratory version, let the original laser channel carry density
+In the laboratory version, let the original laser channel carry energy density
 $2u$ and advance at $c$.
 Its flux is

 $$